CityUHK-CALAS/cityuhk-calas.github.io/content/news/19-10-30-Welcome-Alfred/index.md

 Very good meeting with Dr Alfred Ng, BEng from Imperial College, PhD from MIT.
 <!--more-->

-Now he is working as Suga Electronics CTO, and CityU EE Departmental advisor.
+Now he is working as Suga Electronics CTO, and CityUHK EE Departmental advisor.
 Thank you for the nice sharing both in academy and industry.